gca-research-group/tee-compartimentalisation-study-case/overhead-analysis/README.md

-# Overhead Analysis of Laucher's operations
+# Overhead Analysis of Launcher Operations

-This repository contains benchmark scripts and results for evaluating the performance overhead of core operations in the Launcher operations, including cryptographic functions, certificate management, and interactions with digital services.
+This repository contains benchmark scripts and results for evaluating the performance overhead of core operations in the Launcher, including program retrieval, certificate management, and service orchestration tasks.
 Each subdirectory contains self-contained experiments designed to isolate and measure the execution time of specific operations.

 ---